rootDEV2990/Apple_2014/README.md

 # Apple.com from 2014

->  Welcome to my first compleated github solo project.
-This is a clone/recreation of Apples homepage back in 2014.
-For flex, float and grid, color gradiance and background images embading practices.
+>  Welcome to my first completed GitHub solo project.
+This is a clone/recreation of Apple's homepage back in 2014.
+For flex, float and grid, color gradient and background images embedding.
 Comments are always welcome.

 ![screenshot](./img/app_screenshot.png)